Montgomery v. Best Buy Stores, L.P.

 - Whether a court may characterize procedural challenges to the movant's burden of proof as factual “denials” sufficient to allow the movant to introduce reply‑only evidence as “rebuttal,” thereby relieving the movant of its initial Rule 56 burden.

-- Whether a court may deem an issue properly “raised” when the movant merely discusses a bare topic without supporting evidence, in conflict with Suncor v.
+- Whether a court may deem an issue properly “raised” when the movant vaguely discusses a general topic without supporting evidence, in conflict with Suncor v.
 Aspen, 178 P.3d 1263 (Colo.
 App.
 2008).

 - Best Buy filed an opening MSJ with no affidavit, no receipt, and no business record — only conclusory argument.